GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

     association = SUGGESTED

-Once a Git commit with a comment link is detected, the Jira issue ID is extracted and a new comment added to the issue, pointing back to the original Git commit.
+Once a Git commit with a comment link is detected, the Jira issue ID is extracted and a new comment is added to the issue, pointing back to the original Git commit.

 Jira connectivity
 -----------------

-In order for Gerrit to connect to Jira/SOAP-API url and credentials are required in your gerrit.config / secure.config under the [jira] section.
+In order for Gerrit to connect to Jira/SOAP-API URL and credentials are required in your `gerrit.config` / `secure.config` under the `[jira]` section.

 Example: